 of trolley lines.

-Additional improvements were made in 1935, when the exclusive right-of-way from
+Additional improvements were made in 1935, when the exclusive trolley right-of-way

 and paved with belgian block.
 Brookline Boulevard was permanently

-re-routed onto the widened, looping roadway, which was used for both
+re-routed onto the widened, looping roadway, which could be used for

 An inbound 39-Brookline trolley on Brookline